alexdesaint/BlobEngine/README.md

 Still in devlopment, I am writing the docmentation.

-You can have a prview [here](https://github.com/alexdesaint/BomberBlob/releases/tag/v0.1.0).
+You can have a prexdesaint/BomberBlob/releases/tag/v0.1.0).